syed-rizvi-leanix/google_play_store_reviews/README.md

 - Recommend app replacements for poorly rated apps.

 ## Results
-* The result for the recommendation are stored in the `recommendations_results.txt` file.
+* The result for the recommendation are stored in the `recommendation_results.txt` file.

 ## Installation and Setup